jxmot/laravel9-learning/HOSTING.md

 1) Go to "Domains -> Subdomains" in cPanel

-2) enter a name in "Subdomain" field, this will be referred to as `[SUBDOM]` later in this document
+2) enter a name in "Subdomain" field, this will be referred to as `[SUBDOM]` later in this document, it could be identical to `[APPNAME]` for easier reference of the application to the database and the database user

 3) in the "Document Root" field enter this - `subdoms/[APPDIR]/public`